dzoll/opcendo/README.md

 By Daniel Himmelstein & Dan Zollinger

 Here we identify gene pairs that are candidate OPC–endothelial cell interactors.
+We create a filtered set of gene-gene interactions by:

++ filtering for genes that participate in relevant GO terms
++ filtering for gene-pairs that exceed an interaction confidence score threshold
-We look for interactions between genes that participate in relevant GO terms.
-We filter for interactions where one gene is enriched in OPCs and the other is enriched in endothelial cells.
++ filtering for gene-pairs where one gene is enriched in OPCs and the other is enriched in endothelial cells.

+The filtered dataset provides a candidate network of interactions for biologic interrogation.

 ## Execution

 Execute the notebooks in the following order:

 1. [`enrichment.ipynb`](enrichment.ipynb) — calculate transcriptional fold changes for OPCs and endothelial cells.
 Integrate Gene Ontology annotations.
 2. [`interaction.ipynb`](interaction.ipynb) — integrate protein interactions with expression and GO data.
+Filter interactions according to user-defined parameters.
+Create an interaction network.

 ## Datasets

 The following datasets are created:

 + [`enrichment.tsv`](data/enrichment.tsv) — text file with expression fold changes and GO annotations.
-+ [`interactions.tsv`](data/interactions.tsv) — text file with candidate gene pairs.
++ [`interactions.tsv`](data/interactions.tsv) — text file with merged interaction and expression data.
++ [`filtered.xlsx`](data/filtered.xlsx) — spreadsheet with the filtered interactions.
++ [`network.graphml`](data/filtered.xlsx) — network constructed using the filtered interactions.
+This file can be loaded into [Cytoscape 3](http://www.cytoscape.org/)

 ## Resources